dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 ## word2vec
 Then in 2013 one very important algorithm `word2vec` came along.

-Using this algorithm it was possible to learn the representation of words where each word had 50 or more (up to 1000) latent features.
+Using this algorithm it was possible to learn the representation of words where each word has 50 or more latent features.

 The major gain with this latent approach--we are not forced to create matrices of `NxN`, where `N` is the number of distinct words.
 Instead all we have to learn is the `NxK` matrix where `K` is usually 100 (from 50 till 1000).